Google Ads vs. Meta Ads in 2025: Stats, Trends & What Marketers Need to Know?

 3. Share of the Search Ad Market

-• In 2024, Google's search ad income in the US reached $62.87 billion, which is a tremendous amount more than Microsoft and all its competitors.
+• In 2024, Google's search ad income in the US was projected to reach $62.87 billion, which is a tremendous amount more than Microsoft and all its competitors.

 • It has a 90.01% share of the global search market, with more than 94% of searches done on mobile devices and more than 2 million websites in its Display Network.